mrichar1/esp32-gps/README.md

 In practice, there may be memory constraints running Caster, Server and serving to more than 3-4 clients.

+Debugging can be enabled by setting `DEBUG=True` in debug.py.

+**NOTE** the generation of some debug messages may impact performance or efficiency - do not leave debugging enabled in production!

 This module writes logs using the proprietary NMEA sentence `$PLOG` - this allows log messages to be interleaved with GPS data on the USB serial output without causing issues with anything consuming the stream.
+Log messages shoudl therefore be displayed in clients that log proprietary NMEA sentences.

 Any issues, features or comments, especially if tested on other ESP32 or equivalent hardware types, appreciated!